Get in touch

 If you're looking to start your R&D tax claim, our R&D tax calculator can assess potential savings for your innovative project.
 For any specific questions, or to get started with our services, please contact us or call on 0207 118 6045.

-Learn how to pass the Science Test for R&D Tax Credits in Ireland and get expert tips on meeting Revenue's criteria and ensuring your R&D claim is robust.
+Learn how to pass the Accounting Test for R&D Tax Credits in Ireland.
+Learn requirements, documentation, and get expert help to maximise your claim.

-Please contact us to discuss how working with Myriad Associates can maximise and secure R&D funding opportunities for your business.
+Please contact us to discuss how working with Myriad can maximise and secure R&D funding opportunities for your business.

 Contact us